I will die on this hill—everyone should have a hobby.

 A hobby adds dimension to your life.

-When your life revolves primarily around work or relationships, your sense of self can become narrow without you realizing it.
-Hobby makes you see that are not just your roles.
-You are also someone who paints, or hikes, or learns Italian, or knows how to bake bread from scratch.
+When your life revolves primarily around work or managing responsibilities, your sense of self can become narrow and days become monotonous.
+Hobby expands our sense of self beyond your roles and adds color to your days.
+You become someone who paints, or hikes, or learns Italian, or knows how to bake bread from scratch.
 That diversification matters.
-When one area of life feels hard, your entire sense of self doesn’t collapse with it.
+When one area of life feels hard or stagnant, your entire sense of self doesn’t doesn’t have to revolve around it.

 And then there’s play.